-26 May What is Marginal Analysis?
+26 May Marginal Analysis

 Posted at 06:01h in 0 Comments

-Marginal analysis can be used to determine the impact on output that results from a small change in input.
+Definition: Marginal analysis can be used to determine the impact on output that results from a small change in input.
 A marginal change, usually of one unit, is made in one variable to see the effect that it has on the level of production or on profits.

-What does marginal analysis mean?
+What does Marginal Analysis mean?

-Example of marginal analysis
+Example of Marginal Analysis